Q: How do I join?

 Q: What if I can’t run?

-A: We run from school to practice.
+A: Our Granby study hall athletes jog from school to practice.
+At the same time, all other teammates do the same cardio in the park near the boathouse.
 It’s a big part of our routine.
 Running is a great way to build your endurance, but it’s not the only way.
-People who can’t run can still be part of Granby Crew.
-We can get you over to practice.
+People who can’t run can still be part the team.
 And, you’ll have plenty of chances to build endurance.

 Q: What if I participate in another sport?